- Abducted victims

 Victims who are abducted into situations of trafficking

 This data story looks into the profile of victims assisted by CTDC partners and who entered into their situation of exploitation through wrongful removal or retention, i.e. abduction.
-In total, they make up nearly 3% of the victims in the Global Dataset.
+In total, they make up nearly 3% of the victims with data available in the Global Dataset.
 67% of them were assisted by Polaris and 32% by IOM.

 78% of the victims who are abducted into situations of trafficking are women.
 This is slightly higher than the proportion of women in the global dataset, which is 71% (see The Global Dataset at a Glance dashboard).

 Victims who identify as Transgender/Non-conforming and victims whose gender is not recorded are not included in the computations, as there are not enough data for any significant analysis (CTDC partners are working to improve data availability on this issue).

 This profile summarises the victims' most common characteristics, based on the graphs below.

 The typical victim is a single female, between 15 and 30 years old.
 She's likely to have some middle school or secondary education, and to be trafficked within her subregion of origin.
 The individuals involved in her abduction are likely to be outside her circle of friends and family.
 She is mostly controlled by her traffickers through physical abuse.
 Her exploitation is not likely to last more than one year.

 About a third of the victims who were abducted are adolescents between 15 and 20 years old.
 In the Global Dataset, this age category accounts for only 23% of victims, suggesting that late teens might be particularly vulnerable to abduction, at least among victims assisted by CTDC partners.

 Gender and age